warppipe/Nintendo-GameCube-Online/README.md

-# Nintendo-GameCube-Online
+# Nintendo GameCube Online
-The daemon portion of the Nintendo GameCube tunneling software.
+The daemon portion of the Nintendo GameCube tunneling software, written in C.